-I have played music since childhood and began releasing music semi-commercially in 2003.
-My first proper album was a self-released CD called Animal Diseases.
-This album contains 15 lo-fi tracks, many of them legitimately about animal diseases!!
-This album is now available again on Bandcamp (see “Music” link to order).
+I have played music since childhood and began releasing music to a limited audience in 2003.
+My first proper album was a self-released CD called Animal Diseases, which consisted of 15 lo-fi tracks, many of them legitimately about animal diseases!!
+This album is now available again for download on Bandcamp.
 Animal Diseases was recorded at home, in mono, on my brother's computer with a primitive USB-interface, over the period of 10 months or so.
 I played all the parts on the album and designed the album art.
 I made several hundred copies and distributed them freely to friends and anyone who was interested.

 In July of 2006 I released an album of found sound called Eavesdrop: a wealth of found sound, which is a collection of anonymous recordings found at thrift stores, yard sales, and in trash bins over a four year period.
 These largely-unaltered tracks come from audio or micro-cassettes, 8-Tracks and home-recorded records.
 Many of the clips are segments from audio diaries, tape-letters, the sound of road trips, fights, crying, family moments, telephone conversations/messages, or the amusements of children or the mentally handicapped.
 A minimum of editing or manipulation was used in the making of this album.
 I did not add music to the tracks (or mash them up), but instead served as preservationist (or curator) to present the listener with the most powerful recordings in their natural state.
 Some are funny, some are ridiculous, others make no sense.
 A few are so perfect I cant believe I actually found them.